GGLAB-KU/gglab-ku.github.io/_members/phd_gurkan.md

 publications: "author^=*Soykan"

 teaser: >
-  Previously, I focused on multimodal neural comic book understanding.
-Currently, my academic curiosity is centered around dialogue systems and interactivity.
+  I earned my Bachelor's degree from Sabancı University with a double major in Computer Science and Materials Science.
+After that, I worked as a software engineer on various web and mobile applications.
+Subsequently, I pursued a Master's degree at Koç University, focusing on AI.
+During my master's program, I specialized in multimodal neural comics understanding, with my thesis and research centered on OCR for comics, multi-task learning for comics, specifically character-to-speech bubble association, comic character re-identification, and the development of a foundational model for comics, called as ComicBERT.
+Currently, I am keen to shift my focus towards dialogue systems and interactivity.

 profile:
   name: MSc Gürkan Soykan